princeton-nlp/SWE-agent/README.md

 [SWE-bench]: https://github.com/princeton-nlp/SWE-bench
 [nyu-ctf]: https://arxiv.org/abs/2406.05590

-We accomplish our results by designing simple LM-centric commands and feedback formats to make it easier for the LM to browse the repository, view, edit and execute code files.
+We accomplish our results by designing simple LM-centric commands and feedback formats to make it easier for the LM to browse the repository, and view, edit, and execute code files.
 We call this an **Agent-Computer Interface (ACI)**.
 Read more about it in our [paper](https://arxiv.org/abs/2405.15793)!

 SWE-agent is built and maintained by researchers from Princeton University.